zlj-zz/dotconfig/nvim/README.md

 let `Q` to quit (same as command `:q`).

+You can use `ZZ` command, this command writes the file and exits.

 In normal mode make `Y` to copy till the end of the line (same as `y$`).

 In visual mode make `Y` copy to system clipboard (same as `"+y`).